-The PowerBeats 3 are dedicated fitness headphones from Apple-owned Beats By Dre - and they come complete with the W1 chip, which imbues them with greater power within the Apple ecosystem.
+With the PowerBeats 3 we have a pair of dedicated fitness headphones from Beats – and they come fitted with the W1 chip, giving them even greater power within the Apple ecosystem.

-What this further Apple tie-in means is that once connected to an iPhone, they’ll be recognized by an iPad, MacBook or Apple Watch linked to your iCloud account.
-So day goodbye to lengthy pairing sessions.
+What this Apple tie-in means is that once connected to an iPhone, these wireless earbuds will be recognized by an iPad, MacBook or Apple Watch linked to your iCloud account – so you can say goodbye to lengthy pairing sessions... at least in theory.

-The latest W1 chip also brings a more robust and longer-reaching connection.
-This means you can wander much further from your music without experiencing any jumping or cutting out.
+The W1 chip also brings with it a robust and long-reaching connection, meaning you can wander much further from your music without experiencing any jumping or cutting out.

 As anyone into fitness will tell you, headphones that you plan on running or working out with need to fit well.
-The ear-hook design of the PowerBeats 3 is designed to stop them from falling out at all, with a range of tips to ensure a snug fit - although that wasn't always perfect in our experience.
+The ear-hook design of the PowerBeats 3 is designed to stop them from falling out at all, with a range of tips to ensure a snug fit – though it wasn't always perfect in our experience.

 If you’re in the market for a set of Beats buds that won’t fall out, then it’s going to cost you a little more than others on the market.
 Where you can get some Bluetooth headphones for as little as $20 / £15, the PowerBeats 3 were priced at a steeper $199.95 / £169.95 / AU$259.95 at launch – but for that you do get some considerable upgrades.

 The design of the PowerBeats 3 doesn’t really deviate too much from the previous iterations, with the buds housed on long plastic oblongs, connecting to your ears with rubberiszd hooks – and of course, the obvious Beats logo on the side for the cachet owning such a brand confers for some.